-For example, if a company wants to know the type of shoes that women between the age group of 25-30 would prefer to wear to the office, they can look at the data from a small area of the city rather than extracting data from the whole city.
-The result should be similar.
+For example, if a company wants to know the type of shoes that women between the age group of 25-30 would prefer to wear to the office, they could analyze a sample data set from a smaller area of the city rather than extracting data from the whole city.
+The result could be similar.

 - Sampling is a technique where a small proportion of data is selected at random out of a population and is used to estimate the characteristics of the whole population.

-- The outcome from the sampling will be very close or similar to that of the result of using the population data set.
+- The outcome from the sampling can be close or similar to that of the result of using the population data set.
 The difference between the outcomes is called a sample error.

 - Its downside is any inherent bias when selecting the sample.
 An incorrect sample can give a different result, which can render the process useless.

-In the probability sampling method, every individual from the population enjoys a chance of randomly being selected.
+In the probability sampling method, every individual from the population has a chance of being selected as part of the sample.
 It will help give a result that is more indicative of the whole group.